 Out of the delivery workshop, the design team established goals that would lead our work:

-Working with another UX designer, we continued to refine the sketches and screens, bringing up the fidelity on each round.
+I continued to refine the sketches and screens based on feedback from stakeholders, bringing up the fidelity on each round.
+I then worked with another UX designer to refine the final wireframes.
 We then presented to the larger team, including development, offering management and executive leadership.
 By showing developers screens with real content, we provoked hard technical conversations and pushed development forward to figure out the critical details.

 Along with offering management and software engineering, the design team and I successfully shipped the MVP of Dataworks Lift in six weeks to meet our deadline.
 Leadership, including the GM and a VP of Cloud Data Services at IBM were incredibly pleased and used our project as an example of a team successfully implementing agile development.